 But in London, somehow, craft doesn’t feel so trendy, or at least not merely trendy.
 Maybe it’s because the city’s history as an important center for the handmade is still imprinted on its geography, in street names like Threadneedle Street and Goldsmith’s Row.
 Maybe it’s because 110 livery companies—the city’s original trade associations—many of them centuries-old heirs to the medieval guild system, maintain a strong presence there, holding craft exhibitions, training new artisans, and in some cases even overseeing quality.
 Or maybe it’s due to the tenacity of craftspeople today, thriving in the face of the rampant real estate development and skyrocketing housing prices that threaten to turn the capital into one big shiny shopping mall for bankers and oligarchs.
 Handmade quality is fighting back against mass-produced quantity.
 And if you seek out the right neighborhoods, you can find the artisans who are saving ancient London’s very soul.

+Three train stops from the 95-story skyscraper known as the Shard, the Peckham district’s relatively reasonable rents draw artisans looking for work space among the neat houses and reggae-blasting tropical fruit markets.
+There, I find Blenheim Forge, wedged, like so many latter-day creative work spaces, into one of the city’s long-disused enclosed arches beneath the train tracks.
+A dark tangle of tools, sparks, and noise, the knife-making workshop looks like it could have existed in the Victorian era.
+A hulking metal-rolling mill, acquired from a factory in Sheffield, once England’s cutlery-making capital, dominates one corner.
+Grease tattoos the hands of the three men who run it.
+But James Ross-Harris, Jon Warshawsky, and Richard Warner did not step out of some Dickensian nightmare of yawning flames and forced labor.
+They chose their métier mostly because, well, it seemed fun.
 “We were interested in the process more than the knives themselves,” admits Ross-Harris.
 “It was supposed to be mythically hard.”
 He was already working as a blacksmith when he became intrigued by what he had heard about Damascus steel, a legendary compound metal used in blades that have surfaces etched in acid, imparting a complex pattern of rippling waves.
 To his and Warshawsky’s surprise, they got the component metals to stick together on their first try.
 To their even greater surprise, they failed every time after that.
 It would take them a year before they got it to work again, but by then they were hooked on the process.
 They quickly impressed some well-known chefs with their new creations.
 “We did a barbecue with [star Argentine chef] Francis Mallmann,” recalls Ross-Harris, “and he came up to us afterwards and said, ‘I’ll take the whole lot!’”

 Joined by Warner, they’ve been making knives full time for four years now, and on a good week turn out 30 blades.
 As I watch them work, I’m struck by how much skill it requires to transform a chunk of steel into something so precisely tapered and subtly flexible, durable yet delicate.
 Just don’t call them artists.
 “We’re manufacturers,” Ross-Harris says.
 “We make tools.”
 That might explain why he finds it painful when their knives are acquired by people who like the idea of handmade more than they like the work of chopping and slicing.
 “They’re meant to be used,” he says.
 And with that, he straps on a pair of protective earmuffs and begins, like an ageless incarnation of Vulcan, to grind the edge of a blade.

+Like the knife makers, Andreas Hudelmayer seems to belong to another age, though his surroundings couldn’t be more modern.
+Located a few blocks away from Blenheim Forge, his workshop is a banal white box in a former parking garage.
+Now called Peckham Levels, the building consists of seven neon-colored floors of work spaces for creative types.
+It houses a yoga studio and food stalls, and its rooftop deck offers fantastic views of the city.
+It makes an incongruously lively setting for Hudelmayer’s meditative job, which is to select blocks of wood and then cut, carve, sand, stain, and tune them into violins.
 Tall and serious-looking, Hudelmayer chose his path while still in high school, as a way to combine his love of music (he was then a good-but-not-professionally-good cellist) with his love of woodworking.
 “Pure woodwork is something you can learn,” he says.
 “But to make violins, you also need to listen with a musician’s ears, to be able to hear whether an instrument enables the musician to draw out different colors.”

 That romantic notion could be a sound bite from the Golden Age of violin making (the late 17th and early 18th centuries), but Hudelmayer also speaks with real excitement about the ways the craft has changed recently.
 “Up until a couple of decades ago, it was all very secretive, and so much of what you heard about violin making was as much myth as anything.
 But now you can do a CT scan of an instrument to learn how it works.
 And about 20 years ago or so, people started sharing information online.
 It’s made for better instruments—maybe even ones that are as good as the old ones.
 It’s the New Golden Age of violin making.”